 Most students bring cellular phones to campus.

 Each room has two Ethernet jacks that enable two computers to function on the Internet at the same time.
 Please bring your own Ethernet cord.
-Additionally, wireless connectivity is available in most common areas around campus.
+Additionally, wireless connectivity is available in your room and in most areas around campus.

 Your campus address will look like this: Your Name F&M # PO Box 3003 Lancaster, PA 17604 Your specific F&M number is assigned approximately one week before you get here.
 Mail services will provide you with your number upon your arrival.